MrPeterJin/gpu_grabber/README.md

     # set your email address
     EMAIL_ADDRESS="your_email_address"

-    # Set the path to your Python scripts
+    # set the path to your Python scripts
     python_scripts=(
         "/path/to/train1.py"
         "/path/to/train2.py"